loathers/keeping-tabs/README.md

 keeping-tabs-coinmaster: coinid2=itemid2
 ```

-It is recommended that you run `keeping-tabs debug coinmaster` after adding a collection to verify it is registered and is the item you expect.
+It is recommended that you run `keeping-tabs debug coinmasters` after adding a collection to verify it is registered and is the item you expect.

 ## Running